stashh-labs/stashh-policies/docs/bug-bounty-programme.md

 - Not reproducible.
 - Already known to the company.
 - Publicly disclosed without our consent.
-- Made in bad faith
+- Made in bad faith.

 Low severity vulnerabilities that are properly disclosed and valid may be eligible for non-monetary rewards, awarded at the sole discretion of the company.